Department website: https://www.uwplatt.edu/department/international-studies

-International studies is available as a comprehensive interdisciplinary minor offered by the College of Liberal Arts and Education in the UW-Platteville Department of International Studies.
+International studies is available as an interdisciplinary minor offered by the College of Liberal Arts and Education and the Department of Criminal Justice and Social Sciences.
 Through a cross-national approach, the minor is designed to make visible and explicit the interdependence that has been created by economic, technological, and communications development in the contemporary world.

 Students in international studies must be self-directed and confident in their ability to plan their coursework to match their anticipated professional goals.
 This minor is designed to prepare students to work effectively in an increasingly complex world.
 The minor offers considerable flexibility for students to develop areas of specialization and to draw upon the offerings of other departments across the university.
 All minors are required to study a foreign language and participate in an education abroad program.

 The international studies minor provides a foundation in transnational and intercultural relations through interdisciplinary work across departments.
 It includes curricular, experiential, and skills components that enable students to engage in personal development, academic commitment, and intercultural understanding.